ybchen97/ybchen97.github.io/_posts/2020-05-25-five-ways-matrix-multiplication.md

 ## 5. Block Matrix Multiplication

 The final method of doing matrix multiplications is by doing **block multiplication**.
-This works as long as the rows and columns of each mini-block matches up in the usual matrix multiplication sense:
+The idea behind this is the same as the standard way of doing matrix multiplications except with blocks this time i.e. block row multiplied by block columns.
+This works as long as the rows and columns of each mini-block matches up in the usual matrix multiplication
+sense:

 $$
 \left[\begin{array}{@{}c|c@{}}